Zerthick/ActionMessage/README.md

 is either a block type ID such as `minecraft:stone` or a block state ID such as `minecraft:stone[variant=andersite]` and `<Message>` is the text you want the player to receive on performing the specified action.
 Block state IDs take precident, so in the example above if a player were to break andesite he would **only** receive the andesite specific message and not the generic stone one.
 Messages also support ampersand format codes.

+**Note:** You can reload messages at runtime using the `/sponge plugins reload` command.

 ## Support Me
 I will **never** charge money for the use of my plugins, however they do require a significant amount of work to maintain and update.
 If you'd like to show your support and buy me a cup of tea sometime (I don't drink that horrid coffee stuff :P) you can do so [here](https://www.paypal.me/zerthick)